-- (5) The conditions of a recognizance or bail bond taken under this paragraph may include conditions appearing to the person fixing the bail to be likely to result in the appearance of the appellant at the time and place named; and any recognizance shall be with or without sureties as that person may determine. - (6) In any case in which [F276the Asylum and Immigration Tribunal] has power or is required by this paragraph to release an appellant on bail, [F277the Tribunal] may, instead of taking the bail, fix the amount and conditions of the bail (including the amount in which any sureties are to be bound) with a view to its being taken subsequently by any such person as may be specified by [F278the Tribunal]; and on the recognizance or bail bond being so taken the appellant shall be released.
+- (3) [F288 the First-tier Tribunal] may release an appellant on his entering into a recognizance or, in Scotland, bail bond conditioned for his appearance before [F289 the Tribunal] or the [F290 Immigration Appeal Tribunal] at a time and place named in the recognizance or bail bond; F291... - (5) The conditions of a recognizance or bail bond taken under this paragraph may include conditions appearing to the person fixing the bail to be likely to result in the appearance of the appellant at the time and place named; and any recognizance shall be with or without sureties as that person may determine. - (6) In any case in which [F293 the First-tier Tribunal] has power or is required by this paragraph to release an appellant on bail, [F294 the Tribunal] may, instead of taking the bail, fix the amount and conditions of the bail (including the amount in which any sureties are to be bound) with a view to its being taken subsequently by any such person as may be specified by [F295 the Tribunal]; and on the recognizance or bail bond being so taken the appellant shall be released.